prinnevald/project-ideas/README.md

 - [ ] Memeterpreter - memes should be available to everyone even if they do not know the language. meme translator.
 - [ ] Memerator - generate memes in twitter format.
 - [ ] gurrenlaGAN - generative adversarial network that generates mecha.
+- [ ] :sparkles: smartboi - AI-powered telegram chat bot, talks about everything and nothing at the same time.

 ## CyberSec
 - [ ] Manual for perfoming pentests